thewaterfall/ip4j/README.md

-# Ip4J
+# Ip4j

-Ip4J is a small, simple and zero dependencies Java 8+ library for retrieving a request IP address from an Ip4J is a small, simple and zero dependencies Java 8+ library for retrieving a request IP address from an `HttpServletRequest`.
+Ip4j is a small, simple and zero dependencies Java 8+ library for retrieving a request IP address from an `HttpServletRequest`.
 It supports various headers commonly used in web applications to forward client IP addresses.

 ## Features

-Extracts IP addresses from multiple sources:
+Extracts IP address from multiple sources by the following order (higher to lower priority):
-- `X-Client-IP header`: The IP address of the client as identified by the application.
-- `X-Forwarded-For header`: A standard header used to identify the originating IP address of a client connecting through a proxy.
-- `CF-Connecting-IP header`: The IP address of the client connecting to a Cloudflare server.
-- `Fastly-Client-Ip header`: The IP address of the client connecting to a Fastly CDN.
-- `True-Client-Ip header`: The original IP address of the client when using Akamai or Cloudflare.
-- `X-Real-IP header`: The IP address of the client as forwarded by Nginx or FastCGI.
-- `X-Cluster-Client-IP header`: The IP address of the client connecting through a Rackspace load balancer or Riverbed Stingray.
-- `X-Forwarded header`: A general header that can contain multiple directives, including the client's IP address.
+- `Custom user headers` (optional user-provided headers)
+- `X-Client-IP header`
+- `X-Forwarded-For header` (if multiple comma-separated IPs found - first one is returned)
+- `CF-Connecting-IP header` (Cloudflare)
+- `Fastly-Client-Ip header` (Fastly CDN)
+- `True-Client-Ip header` (Akamai, Cloudflare)
+- `X-Real-IP header` (Nginx, FastCGI)
+- `X-Cluster-Client-IP header` (Rackspace, Riverbed Stingray)
+- `X-Forwarded header` (if multiple comma-separated IPs found - first one is returned)
-- `Forwarded-For header`: A header that can contain multiple comma-separated IPs, returning the first valid one.
+- `Forwarded-For header` (if multiple comma-separated IPs found - first one is returned)
-- `Forwarded header`: A general header that can contain multiple directives, including the client's IP address.
+- `Forwarded header` (first "for" directive is used, if multiple comma-separated IPs found - first one is returned)
-- `appengine-user-ip header`: The IP address of the user connecting to Google App Engine.
+- `appengine-user-ip header` (Google App Engine)
-- `Cf-Pseudo-IPv4 header`: A fallback header used by Cloudflare to provide a pseudo IPv4 address.
-- `request.getRemoteAddr()`: The IP address from the request itself if no other headers are present.
+- `Cf-Pseudo-IPv4 header` (Cloudflare fallback)
+- `request.getRemoteAddr()`

 ## Installation
 Ip4j can be easily installed using JitPack, see Gradle and Maven examples below.